Pixboost/lighthouse-ci-docker/README.md

 Docker image for [Lighthouse CI CLI](https://github.com/GoogleChrome/lighthouse-ci)

+## Advantages comparing to similar images

+* Using alpine node image as a base and trying to keep it as small as possible.
+Currently - 160MB
+* Using tags to pin a specific lhci version
+* Travis CI build with healthcheck
+* Not using `root` user

 ## Usage

-We are using this image in our Bitbucket Pipeline as a step to run LH tests and upload results.
+We are using this image in our Bitbucket Pipeline as a step to run LH tests and then upload results to Google Cloud Storage.

+To pull the image and start playing around:

 ```shell script
 docker pull pixboost/lighthouse-ci-cli